How do I prepare my device for sale?

 Wie bereite ich mein Gerät für den Verkauf vor

-iPhone & iPad, sign out of iCloud & delete all data (from iOS 15 onwards)
+iPhone & iPad, sign out of iCloud & erase all data (from iOS 15)

-Before you can sell your device to us, you must ensure that all your data is removed.
-Below you will find instructions on how to sign out of iCloud and then delete all your data and settings at once.
-This will reset the device to factory settings.
+Before you can sell your device to us, you must ensure all your data is removed from the device.
+Below you will find instructions on how to sign out of iCloud and then erase all your data and settings at once.
+The device will be reset to factory settings.

-Important: This step is only necessary if "Theft Protection" is enabled.
-If this protection is not enabled, you can skip directly to the next step, "Sign out of iCloud."
+Important: This step is only necessary if "Activation Lock" is active.
+If this protection is not active, you can skip directly to the next point "Sign out of iCloud".

 6. Enter your Apple ID password to disable the feature immediately.